krayin/krayin-docs/docs/1.x/advanced/create-shipping-method.md

 [[TOC]]

-## Using Bagisto Package Generator
+## Using Krayin Package Generator

-To create a shipping method package using the Bagisto package generator, follow these steps in the Bagisto root directory:
+To create a shipping method package using the Krayin package generator, follow these steps in the Krayin root directory:

 1. Run the following command: